kyphan38/web/assets/docs/study/soft skills/6-ccm.md

 - Understanding the differing needs of external clients is key to managing them correctly
 - The ultimate goal of any organization is the delight and satisfaction of customers via a product or service that solves their problems

-## Critical thinking problem solving and being methodical
+## Critical Thinking Problem Solving and Being Methodical

 Critical thinking - Definition